Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Appendix

 Figure~\ref{fig:timesteps} shows that the results for the time step of $0.02~\mathrm{Ha^{-1}}$ have roughly 0.01 to 0.02~meV errors from the energies for the time step of $0.01~\mathrm{Ha^{-1}}$.
 Since the discrepancy is small at small interlayer distances, we consider the time step of $0.02~\mathrm{Ha^{-1}}$ a good approximation for describing the potential energy near equilibrium distances.

-The diffusion quantum Monte Carlo (QMC) simulations are performed using a $4 \times 4$ twist grid on the supercells $N = 3 \times 3$, $4 \times 4$, $5 \times 5$, and $6 \times 6$, where $N$ is the number of unit cells in a simulation cell.
+The diffusion quantum Monte Carlo (QMC) calculations are performed using a constant $4 \times 4$ twist grid on each of the supercells $N = 3 \times 3$, $4 \times 4$, $5 \times 5$, and $6 \times 6$, where $N$ is the number of unit cells in a simulation cell.
+The grid of twists is offset from the $\Gamma$ point by 0.076923 in reciprocal lattice units in order to avoid the Dirac point, which would otherwise result in slower convergence.
+The largest cell size results in an equivalent $24 \times 24$ $\mathbf{k}$-mesh, which we confirmed is converged in DFT.
 The energy is extrapolated to the infinite system size by fitting the following linear equation~\cite{drummond2008finite}

 where $E(\infty)$ is a fitting parameter, which represents the energy extrapolated to the thermodynamic limit, and $N$ is the number of primitive cells in a simulation cell.
 The error bars of the extrapolated energies are calculated using the bootstrapping technique.
 The linear model fits our energy data well, as shown in Fig.~\ref{fig:extrap} for AB-stacked bilayer graphene with $3.35~\text{\AA}$ interlayer distance.
 The time step is chosen to be $0.02~\mathrm{Ha}^{-1}$.